Best Insoles For Hiking: Insane Comfort For Your Shoes And Boots

 You can also get Sole Performance insoles with metatarsal pads.
 These insoles provide extra relief to your feet by supporting the toe bones with metatarsal pads.
 I have tested them in my Salomon X Ultra 4 hiking shoes.
 Get these for added support in the forefoot.

 If you are hiking in trail runners with a smaller toe box height, try the Sole Performance Thin insoles.
-Another great option for shoes that have a wraparound feel are the Active Thin insoles by Sole.
-They provide great arch support, but are more forgiving and thinner in the forefoot.
+Another great option for shoes that have a snug fit are the Active Thin insoles by Sole.
+They provide great arch support but are more forgiving and thinner in the forefoot.

 I currently use the Performance Thin insoles in my Brooks Catamount and Brooks Cascadia 16 trail running shoes.
 They work perfectly with trail runners that often have a snug toe box.